Interior Design Ideas and Tips from Devon

 Need new interior design inspiration to help bring life to your home?
-Devon and Miranda break down 11 simple tips to help you freshen up your stale look and add energy back into your rooms.
+Devon breaks down 11 simple tips to help you freshen up your stale look and add energy back into your rooms.

 #1: Utilize the “smalls” of a room to add flavor to a space and save on overall costs